hhovhann/Scissors-Game-Service/README.md

   ```
 - From root directory start containers with `docker-compose up --build`
 - To stop the containers run `docker compose down`

-## Software Setup and Run: Local Application
-- Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop/) if you not have it installed in your machine
-- Depends on which database we are going to use, should run:
-    - local MySql       ```docker run -p 3306:3306 --name=scissors-game-service-dev-db -e MYSQL_DATABASE=scissors-game-service-dev-db -e MYSQL_ROOT_PASSWORD=root -e MYSQL_USER=api-user -e MYSQL_PASSWORD=api-password -d mysql:latest```
-    - local Redis       ```docker run -p 6379:6379 --name=scissors-game-service-dev-redis -d redis:latest```
-- Run application with bach command from project root ./scripts/run.sh
-- Run the application from the IDEA itself
+-
 # Nice To Have
 - Add manual/unit/integration/performance testing
 - Add monitoring tools (Grafana, Prometheus)
-- Dockernization of containers can be modified and improved
+- Dockernization of containers can be modified and improved as it's not running successfuly
 - Rate limiting could be added to prevent the server from the high load
 - Depends on the user loads the application may need to scaled